 Output power range: The power levels you can have at the test port.
 Some DUTs have different responses when the input power level varies; these will be designed to operate within a range of input powers, or at a particular input power.

 Power resolution: How finely the output power can be adjusted; better power resolution allows for more accurate output power settings.

 Harmonic distortion & non-harmonic spurious at output port: Amount of undesired signals present at the test port.
 Low distortion can provide more accurate results, especially when measuring DUT distortion or harmonics.

 Measurement speed: Speed of measurement, typically per measurement point; can have large impact on total cycle time when the VNA stimulus settings leads to a long sweep time.

-To produce a VNA with outstanding specifications, many individual elements need to be chosen wisely and optimized for the application.
+To produce a vector network analyzer with outstanding specifications, many individual elements need to be chosen wisely and optimized for the application.
 Let’s look at some of the most important components.

 1. Directional Coupler